survivejs/react-book/manuscript/getting_started/01_introduction_to_react.md

 T> The techniques used by the boilerplate are covered in greater detail at [SurviveJS - Webpack](http://survivejs.com/webpack/introduction/).

-### Boilerplate npm Features
+### Boilerplate npm `scripts`

 Our boilerplate is able to generate a production grade build with hashing.
 There's also a deployment related target so that you can show your project to other people through [GitHub Pages](https://pages.github.com/).
-I've listed the basic commands available below:
+I've listed all of the `scripts` below:

-* `npm run start` (or just `npm start`) - Starts the project in the development mode.
+* `npm run start` (or `npm start`) - Starts the project in the development mode.
 Surf to `localhost:8080` in your browser to see it running.
 * `npm run build` - Generates a production build below `build/`.
 You can open the generated *index.html* through the browser to examine the result.
 * `npm run deploy` - Deploys the contents of `build/` to the *gh-pages* branch of your project and pushes it to GitHub.
 You can access the project below `<user/organization name>.github.io/<project name>` after that.
+Before this can work correctly, you should set `publicName` at *webpack.config.js* to match your project name on GitHub.
 * `npm run stats` - Generates statistics (*stats.json*) about the project.
 You can [analyze the build output](http://survivejs.com/webpack/building-with-webpack/analyzing-build-statistics/) further.
+* `npm run test` (or `npm test`) - Executes project tests.
+The *Testing React* chapter digs deeper into the topic.
+In fact, writing tests against your components can be a good way to learn to understand React better.
+* `npm run test:tdd` - Executes project tests in TDD mode.
+This means it will watch for changes and run the tests when changes are detected allowing you to develop fast without having to run the tests manually.
+* `npm run test:lint` - Executes ESLint against the code.
+ESLint is able to catch smaller issues.
+You can even configure your development environment to work with it.
+This allows you to catch potential mistakes as you make them.

+Study *package.json* to understand better how each of these works.
+There is quite a bit configuration.
+Again, see [SurviveJS - Webpack](http://survivejs.com/webpack/introduction/) to dig deeper into the topic.

 ### Boilerplate Language Features